Remote Control for programmable displays by MKT Systemtechnik

-Since 2009, some display terminals by MKT Systemtechnik are neither equipped with a keyboard, nor with a rotary encoder button, nor with a touchscreen.
+Some display devices by MKT Systemtechnik are neither equipped with a keyboard, nor with a rotary encoder button, nor with a touchscreen.
 To configure such 'keyboard-less' devices, a crude remote control function was added in the firmware for such devices.
-It allows at least to enter and operate the terminal's system menu, where the system can be set up.
-Furthermore, there is a very crude 'remote control client' embedded in the programming tool since 2010-05-04 (suitable for 'pure' CAN aka CANdb, CANopen, and RS-232 or Virtual COM port).
+It allows at least to enter and operate the display device's system menu, e.g. to configure it.
+Furthermore, there is a very crude 'remote control client' embedded in the programming tool since 2010-05-04 (suitable for 'pure' CAN aka CANdb, CANopen, and RS-232 or USB with Virtual COM port).

-This document describes how to switch the terminal into remote control mode, and how to communicate with the terminal in that mode.
+This document describes how to switch the terminal into remote control mode, how to communicate with the terminal in that mode, and a few use cases like operating the system menu (remotely) or taking screenshots for the documentation of your application.

 Notes